KingOfTheAce2/FRBR-Dutch-verdragenbank/README.md

 # Dutch Treaty Database - Verdragenbank Open Data

 This project fetches daily data from the Verdragenbank SRU endpoint provided by the Dutch government and stores them as JSONL shards.
-The crawler accesses the SRU service at `https://repository.overheid.nl/frbr/vd/sru`.
+The crawler accesses the SRU service at `https://repository.overheid.nl/sru`.
+The Verdragenbank data is retrieved by querying `c.product-area==vd`.
 The same crawler structure that was used for the Tuchtrecht repository is reused here for the treaties collection.

 The crawler performs the following steps: